FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/revoking-jwts.md

 There are a few options that are worth considering.

-## Introspect
+## Check with the IdP

 If you have the Todo Backend call the `introspect` endpoint against every JWT it encounters, per [RFC 7662](https://tools.ietf.org/html/rfc7662), then you are guaranteed that if a JWT is revoked on the IdP, the Todo Backend will immediately be notified of any revoked JWTS.

+From the RFC, the `active` value of the response is defined as:

+> Boolean indicator of whether or not the presented token is currently active.
+The specifics of a token's "active" state will vary depending on the implementation of the authorization server and the information it keeps about its tokens, but a "true" value return for the "active" property will generally indicate that a given token has been issued by this authorization server, has not been revoked by the resource owner, and is within its given time window of validity (e.g., after its issuance time and before its expiration time).

 Of course, this comes at a cost.
-The JWT is no longer a decoupled store of identity, because it must be validated.
-You could still use JWTs because of their flexibility and message integrity, however.
+The JWT is no longer a decoupled store of identity, because it must be validated every time the Todo Backend is accessed.
+You could still choose to use JWTs because of their flexibility and message integrity, however.
 It may make sense to use an opaque token rather than a JWT, since the Todo Backend must consult the IdP on every call anyway.

-## JWT Revocation

 [RFC 7009](https://tools.ietf.org/html/rfc7009) outlines a standard way to revoke OAuth 2.0 tokens.
 So, just pick an authorization server which supports that, right?
 Well, unfortunately, it isn't so simple.
 From section 3 of the RFC: